 Drain your next shot with the help of a golf rangefinder.

-So show your foursome you've come to play with industry-leading rangefinders from some of golf's top brands, including Bushnell®, Nikon® and Leupold®.
+Show your foursome you've come to play with industry-leading rangefinders from some of golf's top brands, including Bushnell®, Nikon® and Leupold®.

 These devices emit a laser beam to measure the distance between you and a target.
-The beam reflects from the target, back to the rangefinder, providing you with valuable insight before taking your first stroke.
+The beam reflects from the target, back to the rangefinder, providing you with valuable insight before you take your first stroke.

-Slope measures changes in elevation between you and the flag.
+Slope: Measures changes in elevation between you and the flag.
 Slope measurements should provide you with the actual distance to the target.
 This feature is not permitted by the USGA for competitive play.

-Minimum & Maximum Range most golf rangefinders provide an accurate readout at up to 20 yards.
+Minimum & Maximum Range: Most golf rangefinders provide an accurate readout at up to 20 yards.
 Consult product information to find out the maximum estimated distance of your device.
 Some extend to as long as 1,000 yards.
 Some devices provide distance to the front, center and back of your green for all-around accuracy.

 Magnification: Golf rangefinders that provide greater degrees of magnification make it easier to hit your shot.

 Your rangefinder should be simple to use and equipped with the industry’s latest features.